Whispers of Wealth: Red-Teaming Google's Agent Payments Protocol via Prompt Injection: Introduction

 \section{Introduction}

-LLMs have rapidly evolved from conversational systems to autonomous agents capable of planning, tool execution, and multi-step coordination across external services \cite{ap2}.
-These agentic systems are now deployed in high-stakes settings such as healthcare management, automated customer support, software deployment, and financial transactions.
-Among these, agent-based payment systems are particularly sensitive because LLM-driven decisions directly govern monetary authorization and execution.
+Large language model (LLM) based agents are rapidly evolving from passive assistants into autonomous systems capable of planning, tool execution, and multi-step coordination across services~\cite{ap2}.
+These systems are increasingly deployed in high-stakes domains such as healthcare~\cite{healthcare}, automated support~\cite{auto}, software development~\cite{software}, and financial transactions~\cite{ap2}.
+In such settings, model-generated decisions directly affect real-world outcomes, including monetary authorization, credential usage, and cross-system coordination.
+As a result, failures in agent reasoning can lead to financial loss, privacy violations, and system abuse.

-To support agent-based commercial interactions, Google recently introduced the AP2~\cite{ap2}, an open framework that enables AI agents to initiate and complete payments through natural-language inputs while enforcing user authorization via cryptographically signed mandates .
-AP2 extends the Agent2Agent (A2A)~\cite{a2a} protocol and integrates with the Model Context Protocol (MCP).
-Using industry rules and standards, it establishes a payment-agnostic framework for users, merchants, and payment providers to transact with confidence across all types of payment methods~\ref{fig:ap2}.
-However, AP2 also inherits a core challenge of agentic architectures: the reliance on LLM reasoning, persistent conversational context, and inferred intent, all of which are susceptible to prompt injection, instruction hijacking, cross-agent influence, and unauthorized tool invocation \cite{attack}.
-These vulnerabilities create opportunities for fraudulent transactions and leakage of sensitive payment data, underscoring the need for rigorous adversarial evaluation.
+Financially motivated cyberattacks remain a major concern.
+The 2025 IBM Cost of a Data Breach Report estimates an average breach cost of \$4.4 million~\cite{ibm2025}, while the Verizon DBIR reports that credential abuse contributes to 22\% of breaches~\cite{verizon2025}.
+Large-scale data compromises occur frequently, with thousands of incidents reported each year~\cite{breachstats}.
+In e-commerce systems, manipulation of ranking logic or transaction flows directly impacts revenue and user trust~\cite{ecommerce_fraud}.
+Recent work shows that prompt injection can steer LLM-integrated agents toward unintended tool use and API execution~\cite{injectagent, compromise, fuzz}.
+In payment workflows, such attacks can bias product selection or induce cross-user data disclosure, leading to fraud and privacy risks.

-While prior work has examined LLM susceptibility to adversarial prompting, its implications for cryptographically governed payment systems remain largely untested \cite{LLM}.
-In this study, we employ an AI Red-Teaming approach to evaluate the security of the Agent Payments Protocol.
-We implement and deploy a working prototype built with AP2, analyze its operational workflow, and identify possible security risks embedded within it.
-Through controlled adversarial experiments, particularly involving prompt injection attacks, we explore how malicious inputs could manipulate the protocol’s decision-making or payment authorization processes.
-Our findings reveal multiple classes of vulnerabilities that developers using AP2 may inadvertently introduce.
-Based on these observations, we further propose a series of defensive mechanisms and design recommendations to mitigate such risks.
+Security risks in LLM-based agents are now well established.
+Prompt injection attacks manipulate how models interpret context by embedding adversarial instructions within inputs~\cite{prompt, injectagent, compromise}.
+In multi-agent and tool-integrated systems, this risk is amplified because retrieved content, user inputs, and inter-agent messages are all treated as part of the reasoning context~\cite{sp_survey, prompt_workflows}.
+As a result, adversarial instructions can propagate across components and influence downstream actions such as ranking decisions, API calls, and credential access.